twocentsmusic/PSYC341OER/_pages/problemsolving-creativity/probsolve.md

 With 3 disks, the puzzle can be solved in 7 moves.
 The minimal moves required to solve a Tower of Hanoi puzzle is 2<sup>n</sup> – 1, where _n_ is the number of disks.
 For example, if there were 14 disks in the tower, the minimum amount of moves that could be made to solve the puzzle would be 2<sup>14</sup> – 1 = 16,383 moves (OMG what a pain).
 There are various ways of approaching the Tower of Hanoi and related problems, so involves multiple aspects of problem solving (including understanding the problem and choosing appropriate strategies).
 Because of this, a variation of the Tower of Hanoi (the "Tower of London") is used in the neuropsychological diagnosis of executive function disorders and their treatment.

-If you figured out the Missionary-Cannibal problem by using the solution suggested here for the Tower of Hanoi problem, you were reasoning by analogy.
+If you figured out one of these problems via insights from the other problem's solution, you were reasoning by analogy.
 This *analogy heuristic* is a useful approach to many real-world problems, and involves trying a solution that solves a similar problem.
 One challenge with the analogy approach is to apply solutions from problems that are actually analogous (even when quite different in their surface features)–so-called *problem isomorphs*–and not applying solutions from problems that appear similar on the surface (e.g., are about similar topics) when the underlying problem structure is actually quite different.

 ## Solving puzzles